kmamal/node-sdl/examples/README.md

 This is probably not a real use-case, but it serves to demonstrate why [`@kmamal/gl`](https://github.com/kmamal/headless-gl#readme) was necessary.
 In this example we use the base [`gl`](https://github.com/stackgl/headless-gl#readme) library to fill a buffer with data.
 The idea is the same as in the previous example, but this time using the 3D WebGL API instead of the 2D Canvas API.

 There are 2 problems:
 1. The buffer we get is upside down.
 The `readPixels` function lets you specify a rectangle of pixels to copy, but its origin is at the lower left corner (what's called "cartesian coordinates") vs the more familiar upper left corner ("screen coordinates").
-This is a minor annoyance since you can arrange you drawing code to accommodate this (as we did in this example).
+This is only a minor annoyance since you can arrange you drawing code to accommodate this (as we did in this example).
 1. To render anything this way, you have to send the data to the GPU, then read back the result to memory, only to send it back to the GPU to be displayed.
 This is inelegant.

 ## [6.
 (Direct) WebGL Drawing](https://github.com/kmamal/node-sdl/tree/master/examples/6-webgl-drawing)

 Same example, but this time with the [`@kmamal/gl`](https://github.com/kmamal/headless-gl#readme) library.
-Note that no call to `render` is necessary.
+Note that the call to `render` is gone.
 It has instead been replaced by the call to `gl.swap()`.

 ## [7.
 WebGL+regl](https://github.com/kmamal/node-sdl/tree/master/examples/7-webgl-regl)